jberry93/Notebook/Notes/Javascript/Javascript_9.md

 /*test cases*/
 ```

 And here is where Greek mathematician [Euclid](https://en.wikipedia.org/wiki/Euclid) comes into play!
-His [algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm) is a very efficient way to calculate the greatest common divisor(GCD).
+His [algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm) is a very efficient way to calculate the greatest common divisor (GCD).
 The [GCD](https://en.wikipedia.org/wiki/Greatest_common_divisor#Using_Euclid.27s_algorithm) is the largest possible number that divides evenly into 2 given numbers

+To find the GCD of 18 and 48 using Euclid's algorithm, take the larger of the 2 numbers and divide by the smallest.
+So `48 / 18` will yield a quotient of 2 and a remainder of 12 (Note: `48 % 18` equals 12).
+Now take the smallest number and divide by the remainder: `18 / 12` to get a quotient of 1 and remainder of 6.
+Now take the previous remainder 12 and divide by the present remainder 6 to get a quotient of 2 and a remainder of 0.
+Now that our remainder is 0 we can conclude that the GCD of 18 and 48 is 6!